rundeck/docs/docs/administration/configuration/plugins/configuring.md

 Logging plugins consist of Readers and Writers, and Log File Storage.
 Rundeck has a built-in Reader/Writer called the **Local File Log** that is used by default.

-Logging plugins are enabled in the `rundeck-config` file.
+Logging plugins are enabled in the `rundeck-config` file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).
 You should add an entry identifying the plugin by its "provider name".
 For Java plugins, this provider name is defined in the Java code.
 For Groovy plugins, the provider name is usually just the name of the Groovy script file, such as "MyStreamingLogWriterPlugin".

 To add StreamingLogWriter plugins, add a comma separated list to this entry, note that this will enable these plugins in addition to the **Local File Log Writer**: